loda-lang/loda-programs/programs/oeis/list3.md

 * [A312895](http://oeis.org/A312895) ([L10 program](312/A312895.asm)): Coordination sequence Gal.4.58.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312901](http://oeis.org/A312901) ([L09 program](312/A312901.asm)): Coordination sequence Gal.3.10.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312902](http://oeis.org/A312902) ([L14 program](312/A312902.asm)): Coordination sequence Gal.6.129.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A312903](http://oeis.org/A312903) ([L86 program](312/A312903.asm)): Coordination sequence Gal.5.65.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312908](http://oeis.org/A312908) ([L26 program](312/A312908.asm)): Coordination sequence Gal.5.64.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312928](http://oeis.org/A312928) ([L10 program](312/A312928.asm)): Coordination sequence Gal.3.16.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A312932](http://oeis.org/A312932) ([L26 program](312/A312932.asm)): Coordination sequence Gal.5.81.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.